senderend/openipahound/README.md

 A big shoutout to PT SWARM for their FreeIPA attack-path research and the original [IPAHound](https://github.com/IPAHound/IPAHound) implementation.
 While their work served as an inspiration, reference, and guide to bring FreeIPA support to OpenGraph, no code was reused or ported from their project.
-Check out their excellent blog [here](https://swarm.ptsecurity.com/thinking-in-graphs-with-ipahound/)
+Check out their excellent blog from Mikhail Sukhov [here](https://swarm.ptsecurity.com/thinking-in-graphs-with-ipahound/).